 Motivated by the recent progress in the nanophotonics, photovoltaic and biophotonics applications and the increasing demand for cost-effective and easy-to-use point-of-care platforms, tailoring the emission in luminescence materials has a great scientific interest.
 These luminescent materials have been synthesized mostly in powder-form, formed by a matrix (host) doped with activators which can be a transition metal or rare earth (RE) ions that act as emitting centers.
 For practical applications, luminescent particles are incorporated to form thick or thin films.
 Therefore, the development of monolithic luminescent glass-ceramics and -ceramics by a single and cost-efficient process supported by robust moisture and thermal stability is highly desirable.
-Recently, we demonstrate that luminescent properties layers depends on random orientation or/and by epitaxial growth.
-In this context, one of the breakthroughs in this project is the understanding of luminescence in monolithic layers on several surfaces by modulation their crystalline orientation.
+Recently, we have demonstrated that luminescent properties in layers depend on random orientation or/and by epitaxial growth.
+In this context, one of the breakthroughs in this project is the understanding of luminescence in monolithic layers on several surfaces by modulation of their crystalline orientation.
+Main supervisor: Rocio Rojas-Hernandez.
+Cosupervisor: Irina Hussainova.

 Research field: Mechanical engineering

 Supervisors: Prof. Dr. Irina Hussainova

 Rocio Estefania Rojas Hernandez

 Availability: This position is available.

 Offered by: School of Engineering

 Department of Mechanical and Industrial Engineering

-Application deadline: Applications are accepted between September 01, 2020 00:00 and October 02, 2020 23:59 (Europe/Zurich)
+Application deadline: Applications are accepted between May 03, 2021 00:00 and May 31, 2021 23:59 (Europe/Zurich)